 A reminder for UK students studying in the Czech Republic: the terms of applying for permanent residence permit might be different.
 As MOI states, the period of stay in the Czech Republic is counted by half, if the long-term residence permit was issued for the purpose of study.

 We hope that this article was useful for you.
-If you still have any questions, you can look at this flowchart from the Czech Ministry of the Interior which explains the process.
+If you still have any questions, you can look at this flowchart (UPDATED on October 6th: the link was removed – website not found) from the Czech Ministry of the Interior which explains the process.
 Besides, if you do not want to worry and stress about it, Foreigners are ready to help you with the application to ensure that the whole process runs smoothly.